chanzuckerberg/single-cell-explorer/README.md

 [The cellxgene documentation is your one-stop-shop for information about cellxgene](https://chanzuckerberg.github.io/cellxgene/)!
 You may be particularly interested in:

 - Seeing [what cellxgene can do](https://chanzuckerberg.github.io/cellxgene/posts/gallery)
-- [Preparing your own data](https://chanzuckerberg.github.io/cellxgene/posts/prepare) for use in cellxgene
 - Checking out [our roadmap](https://chanzuckerberg.github.io/cellxgene/posts/roadmap) for future development
 - [Contributing](https://chanzuckerberg.github.io/cellxgene/posts/contribute) to cellxgene